klee08/module_challenges/Module14_challenge/README.md

     accuracy                           0.56       518
    macro avg       0.56      0.54      0.49       518
 weighted avg       0.56      0.56      0.51       518
+Answer the following question: What impact resulted from increasing or decreasing the training window?
+ANSWER: By changing rolling windows (one or both windows) for 9 months period or longer, it's making accuracy/performance worse

 Step 2: Tune the trading algorithm by adjusting the SMA input features.
 Adjust one or both of the windows for the algorithm.
 Rerun the notebook with the updated parameters, and record the results in your README.md file.